 Biblical Studies Major 48 sem. hrs.

-General Studies 35 sem. hrs.

 Open Electives 37 sem. hrs.

 B.A. and B.S. - Major in Ministry and Major in Biblical Studies

 Advisor: Claudio Divino, D.Min.

 The Ministry Major is a 36-hour course of study in which a student is able to choose between various ministry related classes.
 The major is designed to prepare servant leaders for a wide range of ministry opportunities available in the local church or a para-church organization.
 Included in the major is a sixhour internship in an area of ministry.